chain4travel/camino-docs/docs/faq/glossary.md

 ## Camino Messenger server

 The backbone of the Camino Messenger infrastructure.
-Essentially it's a server relaying messages between bots.
-Currently Matrix messenger server is used.
+Essentially, it's a server relaying messages between bots.
+Currently, Matrix messenger server is used.

 ## Camino Messenger Protocol

-Camino Messenger Protocol (CMP) is developed as the communication protocol for Camino Messenger.
+Camino Messenger Protocol (CMP) was developed as the communication protocol for Camino Messenger.
 It is used for (de)serializing messages between [bots](#camino-messenger-bot) and [partner plugins](#partner-plugin)